gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

   ./docs/tutorials/resources/local-ingress-nginx/blueprint-resource.yaml
 ```

-With his, the blueprint has been added to the component descriptor as `localFilesystemBlob` and the content has been packaged and copied to the blobs directory, which contains now 2 files.<br>
+With his, the blueprint has been added to the component descriptor as `localFilesystemBlob` and the content has been packaged and copied to the blobs directory, which contains now 2 files.

 ```yaml
 meta: